preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 This documentation mainly contains general information about how to work with blocks in Design mode on Publishing Pages (but also see information about Write mode at the bottom).

-**Note!** The Blocks that belong to the Page Type is locked and can not be moved or deleted, and the settings can't be changed for these Blocks.
+**Note!** In Omnia 6.8 and earlier, the Blocks that belong to the Page Type is locked and can not be moved or deleted, and the settings can't be changed for these Blocks.
+In Omnia 6.10 it may be possible for an editor (Design permission) to unlock a block, if the Page Type has been set up that way.
+For more information about this, see below.

 For more information about how to work with blocks in a Page Type, see: :doc:`Sections and blocks in Page Types </pages/page-types/working-with-sections-and-blocks/index>`